Ukraine: Civilians will bear the brunt of US cluster munition transfer for decades

-Cluster bombs kill, injure, and maim people and cause serious psychological trauma.
-Up to 87% of recorded victims are civilians—in other words, almost all victims are civilians.
+Cluster bombs have killed and maimed thousands of civilians, who are overwhelmingly the main victims.
+Cluster bombs kill, injure and maim people and cause serious psychological trauma.
+Up to 97% of recorded victims are civilians - in other words, almost all victims are civilians.

 Up to 40% of sub-munitions do not explode on impact: either they are too light or the ground is too soft, or a technical fault prevents them from exploding.

 While still active, these sub-munitions are as hazardous as anti-personnel landmines.
 They can explode at any moment, triggered by even slight movements.
 They render whole areas uninhabitable, prevent social and economic life from returning to normal, and displace people from their homes.

 These explosive weapons pose a threat to civilians, sometimes for decades after a conflict has ended.